tolauwae/phd-thesis/src/remote/remote.typ

 Interoperability can be provided at different levels.
 We have seen three implementations of AssemblyScript glue code for WARDuino's HTTP module.
-The first version simply exported the ``raw'' WARDuino primitives.
+The first version simply exported the "raw" WARDuino primitives.
 This meant that the developer needed to know the inner workings of WARDuino to use these functions.
 They needed to know how strings were represented, for example.
 Our second version abstracted the interface, and allows developers to use it without having to worry about WARDuino internals.